Daniellunsc/Daniellunsc/README.md

 ### Hi, I'm Daniel, Software Engineer from Brasilia, Brazil 👋

 - 🔭 I’m currently working on PlatformBuilders.
-- 🌱 I’m currently learning TDD and Algorithms!
+- 🌱 I’m currently learning Algorithms and Distributed Systems!
 - 👯 I’m looking to collaborate on ideas that can make people's life easier!
 - 💬 Ask me about anything you want!
 - 📫 How to reach me: